-Periods of flowering, fruit production, seed dispersal or dormancy in the perennial grasses are similar to the general patterns given for these species (3, 13, 20).
+Periods of flowering, fruit production, seed dispersal or dormancy in the perennial grasses are similar to the general patterns given by Aramayo et al. (3), Cano (13) and Distel &

+Peláez (20) in these species.
 However, a drier period during April-June in 1985 (41.3 mm) than in 1984 (160.5 mm) and 1983 (127.7 mm) may have contributed to an advancement of the plant dormancy stage in P. subbulbosum in 1985 (Figs. 1-3).
 Dormancy appears to be a major mechanism for coping with seasonal drought and extended water deficits in mid-continental regions such as the North American Great Basin (30, 46).
 As such, it reduces exposed leaf surfaces to water loss and heat gain during periods of water deficits (10).
-Also, stem elongation in P. napostaense and P. subbulbosum; flowering in S. papposa, S. speciosa and S. tenuis; fructification in P. subbulbosum, P. ligularis, S. clarazii, S. papposa and S. speciosa, and seed dispersal in A. pallens, M. bonariensis, P. subbulbosum, S. cryptandrus, S. clarazii, S. neaei, S. papposa, S. speciosa and S. trichotoma occurred earlier in the drier springs of 1983 and/or 1985 compared to that in 1984 (Figs. 2-5).
-Rainfall between September and December (Fig. 1)
+Also, stem elongation in P. napostaense and P. subbulbosum; flowering in S. papposa, S. speciosa and S. fructification in P. subbulbosum, P. ligularis, S. tenuis; clarazii, S. papposa and S. speciosa, and seed dispersal in A. pallens, M. bonariensis, P. subbulbosum, S. cryptandrus, s. clarazii, S. neaei, S. papposa, S. speciosa and S. trichotoma occurred earlier in the drier springs of 1983 and/or 1985 compared to that in 1984 (Figs. 2-5).
+Rainfall was 104 mm in 1983, 160 mm in 1985 and 300 mm in 1984 between September and December (Fig. 1).
+Maintenance of high soil water potentials by irrigating throughout the growing season has also retarded phenological development by about 10 days in Bromus tectorum L. and Poa sandbergii Vasey (32).
+Knowledge of the advancement of these phenological stages during dry periods in these species is important for range managers who should adjust grazing management accordingly if natural reseeding wants to be favored.